See the 2026 Oscar Winners for Hair, Makeup, Costume, and Production Design

 Warner Bros.

-Check out the film list of creative winners below:
+Check out the list of winners below:

 Best Makeup and Hairstyling